 Save Trader Data

-After all the information required for the trader has been entered into the relevant boxes to add the user to the database click on the “save trader/user data”.
+After all the information required for the user has been entered into the relevant boxes click on “save trader/user data”.
 If there are fields which are required to be completed and have been left empty or incomplete then an error message will be displayed explaining the necessary fields which must be completed.

 If there are no ommissions in the information then you will be presented with a message confirming that the data has been saved.